wso2/docs-is/en/docs/guides/identity-lifecycles/recover-username.md

 1. Open the `deployment.toml` file in the `IS_HOME/repository/conf` folder and add the following configuration:

     !!! tip
-        To avoid any configuration issues, perform **Step-1** before starting the WSO2 Identity Server product instance.
+        To avoid any configuration issues, do this before starting the WSO2 Identity Server product instance.

     ``` toml
     [identity_mgt.username_recovery.email]
     enable_username_recovery= true